Raising Stones in Bezel Settings

 Judy Larson's Raising Stones in Bezel Settings - , General Education, , raising stones in bezels

-The thin pieces of more fragile stones can be glued to a backing, making the thin slab much more stable and resistant to breakage.
-Sometimes, the thin pieces are also protected by adding a crystal-clear quartz or glass topper.
+Thin pieces of more fragile stones can be glued to a backing, which makes the slab much more stable and less likely to break.
+Sometimes, a clear quartz or glass topper is also added for extra protection.

-Once these assembled pieces secured in a bezel, it can be impossible to tell they are not originally cut thicker.
-Assembling cabochons in this manner will make them more durable as well as affordable.
+Once these assembled cabochons are secured in a bezel, it can be nearly impossible to tell they weren't originally cut thicker.

-When cost, size, and weight are a concern, raising a thinner stone with lightweight plastic shims can be the answer.
+When weight, size, or cost is a concern, raising a thinner stone using lightweight plastic shims is a great solution.

 Judy Larson's Raising Stones in Bezel Settings - , General Education, , raising stones in bezels